Treatment for Chronic Kidney Disease

 Too much potassium

 When your kidneys are damaged, potassium builds up in your body.
-Too much potassium can cause abnormal heart rhythm and even sudden death.
+Too much potassium can cause abnormal heart rhythm, make the heart stop beating, and even lead to sudden death.
 If your potassium is high, your doctor may want you to make changes in your diet.
-You may also need medicines called potassium binders to lower your potassium levels.10
+You may also need medicines called potassium binders to lower your potassium levels.11

 Lifestyle changes to slow kidney damage

 There are certain lifestyle changes you can make to slow the progression of kidney damage.
-Changing your diet can play a big role in reducing the amount of work your kidneys have to do.
-A low-salt, low-protein diet is often recommended because it lowers the amount of waste your kidneys have to filter.1,9,11
+Changing your diet can reduce the amount of work your kidneys have to do.
+A low-salt, low-protein diet is often recommended because it may lower the amount of waste your kidneys have to filter.1,9,12

 Here are other lifestyle changes you can make to help maintain kidney function:9